Rei-SwitchBot/faq/en-us-second-reply/Video Doorbell.md

 - ZIP/Postal Code
 - A screenshot of your order

 *If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.
+Thank you for your patience, and please let us know if you need further assistance.